Eric43/tdtk/README.md

 # Installation

-To install the tdtk package use the devtools install_github() using the "package" directory for subdir.
-For example:

 The following example is using Pop!_OS a derivative of Unbuntu but similar steps are involved for all OS's.